mirzafahad/mirzafahad.github.io/_posts/2013-02-21-wifi-rouge-access-point-part2.md

 You can limit the file size too (capital C, in MB):

 ~~~
-sudo tcpdump -i wlxc01c3006xxxxx -C file_size -w finename.pcap
+sudo tcpdump -i wlxc01c3006xxxxx -C file_size -w filename.pcap

 # for 1MB, type:
-sudo tcpdump -i wlxc01c3006xxxxx -C 1 -w finename.pcap
+sudo tcpdump -i wlxc01c3006xxxxx -C 1 -w filename.pcap
 ~~~

-This [tcpdump cheetsheet](https://packetlife.net/media/library/12/tcpdump.pdf) might come handy.
+This [tcpdump cheatsheet](https://packetlife.net/media/library/12/tcpdump.pdf) might come in handy.

 That concludes the 2nd part of the tutorial.
-In the next part I will show how you can create an access point, make a bridge between your internet connection and the accesss point, and sniff bridge packets.
+In the next part, I will show how you can create an access point, make a bridge between your internet connection and the access point, and sniff packets from the bridge.